coloursofnoise/Resources/Custom-Entities-and-Triggers.md

 Triggers are simply an extension of the  Entity class, so using the `[CustomEntity]` annotation works for them too (just extend `Monocle.Trigger` instead of `Entity`).

 You have to define a constructor for the game to be able to build your entity.
-The allowed signatures for this constructor are:
+The allowed signatures for this constructor are, in order of precedence:
-* `public MyEntity(Level level, LevelData levelData, Vector2 offset, EntityData data)`
 * `public MyEntity(EntityData data, Vector2 offset, EntityID id)`
 * `public MyEntity(EntityData data, Vector2 offset)`
 * `public MyEntity(Vector2 offset)`
+* `public MyEntity()`

+<br></br>

 To be able to place your entity in Ahorn, you will also have to create an [**Ahorn plugin**](https://github.com/EverestAPI/Resources/wiki/Adding-Custom-Objects-to-Ahorn) for it.
 There are numerous examples of those on the [Spring Collab 2020 repo](https://github.com/EverestAPI/SpringCollab2020/tree/master/Ahorn).
 The `entities` and `triggers` folders contain the entity/trigger plugins, and the `lang` folder contains the tooltips for the different options.
 To make the link between the Ahorn plugin and your entity in code, the parts in bold have to match: